Conditions of Entry

 8. Results and Exhibition opening

-The works selected for prizes will be announced at an official awards evening held at the New Zealand Academy of Fine Arts on 5 August 2019.
+The works selected for prizes will be announced at an official awards evening held at the New Zealand Academy of Fine Arts Academy Galleries on 31 July 2023.
 Shortlisted artists will be given an invite for themselves plus one for this evening.

 9. Sales and Commissions